Mactan–Cebu International Airport: Expansion

 On June 29, 2015, President Benigno Aquino III led the ground-breaking rites at the site of the old Philippine Air Force base in Lapu-Lapu City which had been demolished to give way for the Terminal 2 construction.
-Construction of Terminal 2 began on January 22, 2016.
-On June 7, 2018, Terminal 2 was inaugurated by President Rodrigo Duterte, with the terminal being operational on July 1.
+Construction of Terminal 2 began on January 22, 2016, under Aquino, with the end goal of increasing the airport’s capacity from 4.5 million to 12.5 million passengers.
+On June 7, 2018, Terminal 2 was inaugurated by Aquino's successor, President Rodrigo Duterte, who attended the ribbon-cutting with the terminal being operational on July 1.

 On May 22, 2017, Mactan–Cebu International Airport Authority (MCIAA) passed a resolution approving the proposal to start the construction of a second runway, which was proposed by Rep. Raul del Mar of Cebu.
 Del Mar proposed that the construction of the second runway be funded using P4.9- billion sourced from the P14.4 billion premium given by the GMCAC when it won the bid to develop and manage the MCIA terminal.
 Once completed, the second runway will be adjacent to the existing first runway and will enable simultaneous runway operations.
 The groundbreaking ceremony of the second runway took place on January 14, 2020.
 On January 30, 2025, President Bongbong Marcos inaugurated and opened the second runway.

 On May 5, 2021, the airport's second taxiway and expanded apron was inaugurated.